 Apr 26, 2018

-Project team is seeking funding for permits and living shoreline implementation to make these projects, planned with stakeholder input, a reality.
+Project team obtained several grants that are funding for permits and living shoreline implementation to make these projects, planned with stakeholder input, a reality.